armory/docs/content/en/plugins/github-api/use.md

 * **Organization**: (Required) Select the organization associated with the **Github Account**
 * **Repository**: (Required) Select the repository that contains the workflow
 * **Secret**: (Optional) Provide the name of the GitHub secret associated with the deployment workflow event webhook; the GitHub API Plugin does not process the request when the secrets do not match
+* **Environment**: (Optional) If specified, only deployment to the environment that matches this Java Regular Expression is triggered.
+Leave empty to trigger builds for every environment.

 When the pipeline triggered by a deployment event finishes, Spinnaker automatically update the status of the GitHub deployment based on the pipeline's outcome.